 The quillwork-decorated black skin shot pouches of these people revealed their former residence near Ottawa and other great Lakes Indians (see WC 8812008).
 A gradual change of these Delaware shot pouches into colorful bandoleer bags started about 1830, when the Delawares witnessed the arrival of thousands of Indians forcibly removed from the Southeast.
-The exposure to the bandoleer bags of these Creek, Seminole, and Cherokee Indians is clearly visible in the subsequent Delaware developments, but it did not lead to a complete replication of the Southeastern style.
-A Delaware identity was retained by preserving some traditional elements, the very gradual change of other components, and the development of a distinct style of flamboyant beadwork.
-However, the Delawares understood and followed the Southwestern example of this colorful apparel as an almost defiant expression of their Indian identity.
+The exposure of the bandoleer bags of these Creek, Seminole, and Cherokee Indians is clearly visible in the subsequent Delaware developments, but it did not lead to a complete replication of the Southeastern style.
+A Delaware identity was retained by preserving some traditional elements of a distinct style of flamboyant beadwork.
+However, the Delawares understood and followed the Southeastern example of this colorful apparel as an almost defiant expression of their Indian identity.

 The two examples in the Warnock Collection are representative of the Delaware style in the 1860s.
 The uniform and regular layout of the beadwork patterns suggests that cut-out patterns were used by that time.
-Typical are the solid beading of the background, the truncated triangular flap, and the use of ribbons at the ends of flap and strap-tabs.
+Typical is the solid beading of the background, the truncated triangular flap, and the use of ribbons at the ends of the flap and strap-tabs.

 This Delaware art style influenced the beadwork of the Caddo and other tribes of the Southern Plains.
-Unmistakably derived from Delaware examples is the beadwork on baby cradles of the Kiowa (see WC8401019 and WC8708718).
-Delaware creativity contributed to the emergence of a regional intertribal art style, referred to as "Prairie Style".
+Unmistakably derived from Delaware examples is the beadwork on baby cradles of the Kiowa (see WC 8401018 and WC 8708718).
+Delaware creativity contributed to the emergence of a regional inter-tribal art style, referred to as "Prairie Style".